iBug/COD-2019/README.md

 ## Give me Verilog

-Run `runMain Main` in SBT.
+Run `run` in SBT, or `sbt run` in your shell.
 By default, Verilog will be output to `target/` directory.
+You can override this with `sbt 'run -td <target directory>'`.

 ### I don't have Scala build environment